Reconstruction Algebras of Type D (I): The moduli space of representations

 \section{The moduli space of representations}

 In this section we use quiver GIT on the reconstruction algebra $D_{n,q}$ to obtain the minimal resolution of $\C{2}/\mathbb{D}_{n,q}$ and so obtain the slightly stronger statement that the special representations not only give the dual graph, but also the whole space.
+The surprising thing here is that although the spaces involved are not toric, the proofs follow almost immediately from the toric case.

 As in type $A$, fix for the rest of this paper the moduli presentation of the reconstruction algebra, the dimension vector $\alpha=(1,1,\hdots,1)$ and the generic stability condition $\theta=(-(N+2),1,\hdots,1)$.
 Notice that a representation $M$ of dimension vector $\alpha$ is $\theta$-stable if and only if it is generated from vertex $\star$, i.e. for every vertex in the representation $M$ there is a non-zero path in $M$ from $\star$ to that vertex.
-Again, as in type $A$, there is a huge subtlety here since choosing a different stability condition can give us something singular (in fact, not even normal).

 Throughout this section we use the moduli presentation convention that $\CL{0}{1}=\cl{0}{+}\cl{+}{1}$ whereas $\CL{0}{t}=\CL{0}{1}\cl{1}{2}\hdots\cl{t-1}{t}$ for any $2\leq t\leq N$.
 For $\mathbb{D}_{n,q}$ with $Z_f$ reduced, we claim (and prove in Lemma~\ref{opencover}) that the moduli space is covered by the following $N+3$ open sets: